MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-internal-transactions-by-hash.md

 <ApiBanner />

-## Step 1: Setup Moralis
+## Step 1: Set Up Moralis

 Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
-Only after that you can go ahead to complete this guide.
+Only after that can you go ahead and complete this guide.

 ## Step 2: Get Internal Transactions by Hash

-In this tutorial, you will explore how to check [internal transaction](/web3-data-api/evm/internal-transactions) details by hash ID using Moralis Web3 API.
+In this tutorial, you will explore how to check [internal transaction](/web3-data-api/evm/internal-transactions) details by hash ID using the Moralis Web3 API.

 To include [internal transactions](/web3-data-api/evm/internal-transactions) in the API response, you have two options:

-1. **Specific Endpoint**: You can use a dedicated endpoint called [getInternalTransactions](/web3-data-api/evm/reference/get-internal-transactions) endpoint.
+1. **Specific Endpoint**: You can use a dedicated endpoint called [getInternalTransactions](/web3-data-api/evm/reference/get-internal-transactions).
 This endpoint is designed specifically to retrieve details of internal transactions.
 By using this endpoint, you can directly fetch information related to internal transactions without the need for additional query parameters.

 2. **Query Parameter Inclusion**: Alternatively, you can include a specific query parameter, such as `include=internal_transactions`, when making requests to relevant endpoints.
 This instructs the Moralis API to include details of internal transactions in the response along with external transactions.

 :::tip
 If you don't have the transaction hash, you can use the [getWalletTransactions](/web3-data-api/evm/how-to-get-all-transactions-of-an-address) endpoint to find it.
 In the provided example response, you can easily find the transaction hash within the `hash` field.
 Alternatively, you can use [Etherscan](https://etherscan.io/).
-On Etherscan, selecting any transaction reveals the Transaction Hash prominently at the top of the page.
+On Etherscan, selecting any transaction will reveal the transaction hash at the top of the page.
 :::

 ### Full Example Script

-Our script, written in JavaScript, TypeScript, and Python, demonstrates finding an [internal transaction](/web3-data-api/evm/internal-transactions) by hash id on blockchain using Moralis' [getInternalTransactions](/web3-data-api/evm/reference/get-internal-transactions) endpoint.
+Our script, written in JavaScript, TypeScript, and Python, demonstrates how to find an [internal transaction](/web3-data-api/evm/internal-transactions) by hash ID on the blockchain using Moralis' [getInternalTransactions](/web3-data-api/evm/reference/get-internal-transactions) endpoint.

-Here you'll need two parameters: `transactionHash` and `chain`.
+Here, you'll need two parameters: `transactionHash` and `chain`.

-Once you've obtained both the `transactionHash` and `chain`, you can copy the following code:
+Once you've obtained both `transactionHash` and `chain`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';